FailAcademy/learning/wdp-vancouver/_slides/week-01/01-intro-to-html.md

 <p>This paragraph shifts to a different topic.</p>
 ```

 Notice something special about these elements?
-They don't contain an text, an are represented by a single, self-closing tag.
+They don't contain any text, and are represented by a single, self-closing tag.
 These are called **empty elements**.

 ---